 4. Scaffolding Violations

 Each year, there are dozens of scaffolding-related deaths in the United States.
 As OSHA notes, “[a]ll of these can be controlled by compliance with OSHA standards.”
-Non-fatal scaffolding accidents are also extremely common, and the vast majority of these accidents are preventable as well.
+Non-fatal scaffolding accidents are also extremely common, and most of these accidents are preventable.
 This includes scaffolding accidents that involve:

 - Improper scaffolding assembly